 4 percent magnesium

-2. Mangos are ripened by some sellers by using calcium carbide, which can cause health problems (another reason to buy organic). make sure to wash your mangos properly before eating.
+2. Some sellers ripen mangos by using calcium carbide, which can cause health problems (another reason to buy organic).
+Make sure to wash your mangos properly before eating.

 - 2 Mango, peeled, pitted, cubed

 - 1 large Lime, can sub Lemon if you do not like lime, juiced

 - 1-2 Jalapenos, seeded and diced ( leave seeds in to make it hotter)

 - Put the diced mango, red onion, jalapeno and cilantro in a bowl.
 Toss with lime juice, mix well. taste.

 - Season with salt and pepper, to taste.
 If the salsa is too acidic for you, stir in some diced avocado, tomato